WiJoinCO/Research/index.markdown

 title: Home
 ---

-Ph.D Student in Environmental Engineering - CU Boulder
-Creative Microbial Bio-Maintenance for Greener Environments and Municipalities Laboratory
+Member of the Creative Microbial Bio-Maintenance for Greener Environments and Municipalities Laboratory